alx-sch/nostr-nomad/README.md

 ## Setting up a Local Nostr Relay for Testing

-Before publishing to public Nostr relays, you might want to test your setup by publishing to a local relay.
-This allows you to familiarize yourself with how `nostr-nomad` works without impacting the broader network.
+Before publishing to public Nostr relays, consider testing your setup with a local relay.
+This lets you explore how `nostr-nomad` works without impacting the broader network.
-Below is a setup guide for `nostr-rs-relay`, but any other compatible relay should work as well.
+Below is a setup guide for `nostr-rs-relay`, but any other compatible relay should work, too.

 1. **Install Rust and `cargo`**
    The first step is to install Rust and Cargo (Rust's package manager/build tool).
 This is needed to compile and run the `nostr-rs-relay` project.